Glasnevin Cemetery, Dublin

 History

 Glasnevin’s origins lie in the struggle for religious equality in early‑19th‑century Ireland.
 Under the Penal Laws, Dublin’s Catholic majority had no dignified burial ground of their own.
 In 1823 a public outcry over a restricted funeral mass sparked a campaign led by Daniel O’Connell, the “Liberator”, who championed a cemetery open to all faiths.
-The cemetery was consecrated on 21 February 1832, and the first interment – eleven‑year‑old Michael Carey – took place the following day.
+The cemetery was originally called Prospect Cemetery and was consecrated on 21 February 1832; the first interment – eleven‑year‑old Michael Carey – took place the following day.

-The original nine‑acre plot quickly expanded to its present 124 acres, becoming the final resting place for victims of the Great Famine, cholera epidemics and the 1916 Easter Rising.
-Notable graves include those of Michael Collins, Éamon de Valera, Charles Stewart Parnell, Countess Markievicz, poet Brendan Behan, musician Luke Kelly and many others.
-The site also boasts the world’s largest collection of Celtic crosses, a testament to Ireland’s rich stone‑carving tradition.
+The original nine‑acre plot quickly expanded to its present 124 acres, becoming the final resting place for victims of the Great Famine, cholera epidemics, the Spanish flu and the 1916 Easter Rising.
+Notable graves include those of Michael Collins, Éamon de Valera, Charles Stewart Parnell, Countess Markievicz, poet Brendan Behan and musician Luke Kelly.
+The cemetery also contains mass‑grave sections – an estimated 800,000 burials – and a dedicated “Angels Plot” where still‑born babies are interred on consecrated ground.

-In 2018 the O’Connell Tower, destroyed by a bomb in 1971, was fully restored and opened to the public.
-Standing 180 feet tall, the tower houses O’Connell’s ornate family crypt at its base and a 198‑step spiral staircase that rewards climbers with sweeping views of Dublin.
+The O’Connell Tower, originally opened in 1869, was destroyed by a bomb in 1971 and fully restored in 2018.
+It now houses O’Connell’s family crypt at its base and a spiral staircase of 222 steps that rewards climbers with sweeping views of Dublin, Meath, Wicklow and the Irish Sea.

-The museum, housed in a modern visitor centre, won the prestigious Thea Award for Outstanding Achievement – the first Irish museum ever to receive the honour.
+The museum, opened in 2010, was the first cemetery museum in the world and the first Irish museum to win the Thea Award for Outstanding Achievement.
 Its two‑floor exhibition, “The City of the Dead”, uses touch‑free stylus pens, audio guides and interactive screens to trace Ireland’s social, political and artistic evolution through the lives of those buried in Glasnevin.

 What to See & Do